Whatsapp Icon

 Radiation Therapy

 Radiation therapy uses high-energy rays to kill cancer cells.
-For colorectal cancer, its often used together with chemotherapy before surgery to shrink a tumor or after surgery to eliminate any leftover cancer cells.
+For colorectal cancer, it is often used together with chemotherapy before surgery to shrink a tumor or after surgery to eliminate any leftover cancer cells.

 Staging